ai4data/mzcode/README.md

 After running your analysis:

-1. **Review the JSON output** - Contains complete metadata about your SSIS environment
+1. **Review the JSON output** - Contains complete metadata about your ETL environment
+2. **Read AI business summaries** - Understand what each operation accomplishes (with LLM)
-2. **Check execution order** - Use for migration planning and optimization
+3. **Check execution order** - Use for migration planning and optimization
-3. **Identify risks** - Address bottlenecks before they cause problems
+4. **Identify risks** - Address bottlenecks before they cause problems
-4. **Share insights** - Use for team discussions and documentation
+5. **Share insights** - Use AI-enhanced documentation for team discussions

 ## 🤝 Contributing